Legislature(2025 - 2026)BARNES 124

 • Parity in disclosures between producers

-would not be damaging to the companies.
+law would not be damaging to the companies.

 2:54:26 PM

-regarding the level of administrative burden this would create.
+regarding the level of administrative burden this would create,

-He referred this question to Mr. Dale Yancy of DOR.
+deferred the question to Mr. Dale Yancy of DOR.

 2:57:00 PM

-filings provided by the oil companies detailed the amount of oil
+that the monthly filings provided by the oil companies detailed

-produced but not how much tax was being paid.
+the amount of oil produced but not how much tax was being paid.

 2:59:35 PM

-it is not useful.
+State of Alaska, but it is not useful.

-M. ALT, in response to a comment by Representative Elam, said
+MR. ALT, in response to a comment by Representative Elam, said

-would accurately account for data aggregation.
+accurately account for data aggregation.

 3:01:24 PM